Joseph Alleine: Death

 Worn out by the continued persecution, he died in November 1668; and the mourners, remembering their beloved minister's words while yet with them, "If I should die fifty miles away, let me be buried at Taunton", found a grave for him in St Mary's chancel.
-No Puritan nonconformist name is so affectionately cherished as is that of Joseph Alleine.
 His wife and others created An Account of the Life and Death of That Excellent Minister of Christ, the Rev. Joseph Alleine.
 Written by Richard Baxter, Theodosia Alleine, and Other Persons, to Which are Added His Christian Letters.

 Works

-Joseph Alleine's Alarme went through numerous editions and abridgements across the seventeenth and eighteenth centuries; versions appeared in Welsh and German, and were published in Scotland and North America.
+Joseph Alleine's Alarme went through numerous editions and abridgements across the seventeenth and eighteenth centuries; versions appeared in Welsh, Gaelic and German, and were published in Scotland and North America.
 It was also an important text to John Wesley, abridged and printed by him, and sold through Methodist catalogues and booksellers.
 Some of the most important editions are listed below, together with Alleine's other published works (mostly posthumous).